gbarillot/dragonfly_helper/README.md

-Dragonfly helper : SEO friendly URL's and cache with Dragonfly
+Dragonfly helper : SEO friendly URLs and cache with Dragonfly
 ===================================

-I really love using <a href="https://github.com/markevans/dragonfly">Dragonfly</a> for image handling/on-the-fly resizing with Ruby on Rails, but a major drawback are URls like this :
+I really love using <a href="https://github.com/markevans/dragonfly">Dragonfly</a> for image handling/on-the-fly resizing with Ruby on Rails, but a major drawback are URLs like this :

 ```html
 <img src='/media/BAhbB1sHOgZmIjsyMDEyLzA3LzIzLzE2XzA5XzA4XzQ4NV9NYXJpZV9NQVlZQVNfU2VwaWFfZXRfVmVydC5KUEdbCDoGcDoKdGh1bWIiCjQ2eDMy' />